-Planning to go from Edinburgh to Stirling Castle on a day trip (and the Church of the Holy Rude)?
+Planning to go Stirling Castle from Edinburgh on a day trip and Stirling in general?

 You could make it a half day trip if you wanted to see other places in Scotland that day on a longer tour.